mposolda/fapi-demo/README.md

 3) Fapi Baseline test

-3.a) In the Keycloak admin console, in `Client Policies`, you can create create client policy with `any-client` condition and link with the built-in `fapi-1-baseline` profile.
+3.a) In the Keycloak admin console, in the tab `Realm Settings` -> `Client Policies`, you can create create client policy with `any-client` condition and link with the built-in `fapi-1-baseline` profile.

 3.b) Now in the application, you can register new client.
 You can doublecheck in the Keycloak admin console, that it has `Consent Required` switched to ON